 Chromebooks work offline

 Most Chromebooks connect to the internet using Wi-Fi, though some higher-priced models offer cellular connectivity.
-However, if you can’t find a signal, there are workarounds for plenty of routine tasks — don’t let the heavy reliance on Chrome fool you.
+If you can’t find a signal, there are workarounds for plenty of routine tasks — don’t let the heavy reliance on Chrome fool you.

 For instance, you can still compose and read emails with Gmail Offline and work on documents offline with Google Drive.
 The offline apps will automatically save your work and sync back up with the online services when your Chromebook reconnects.
 Even more, you can download and play many Android games offline, too.